jigaroza287/Reminders/README.md

 - **Core Data:**

-  - Core Data operations (e.g., fetch, add, delete) are encapsulated in `TaskViewModel`.
+  - Core Data operations (e.g., fetch, add, delete) are encapsulated in `ReminderViewModel`.
   - Persistent container is shared across the app for consistency.

 - **Combine:**